PelleLille/hsl-docs/func_getmailqueuemetric.rst

-.. function:: GetMailQueueMetric(options)

-  Return metric information about the mail queue, it can be used to enforce quotas.

-  :param array options: options array

   The following options are available in the options array.

    * **metric** (string) Metric to be returned; `count` or `bytes`.
 The default is ``count``.